Levels of Integration and Optimization

 Leadership Tools: Levels of Integration and Optimization.
 Purchasing Example.

 There are four major layers of integration and optimization.
 Each are related.
-Each layer is critical creating the foundation for other layers.
-Optimization at each layer requires different levels of thinking, different technology and a longer time span.
+Each layer is critical, creating momentum for other layers.
+Optimization at each layer requires different levels of thinking, different technology, and a longer time span.

 1. Task: Can be further broken down into discrete steps with every element of time and motion broken down to yield the most efficient output.

-2. Function: Optimization is about consistent and efficient execution by everyone within a functional areas such as field, project management, purchasing, etc.
+2. Function: Optimization is about consistent and efficient execution by everyone within a functional area such as field, project management, purchasing, etc.

 3. Company: Most effective flow through across all functional areas of the company.
 For example - the most efficient material installation is that material that never had to be ordered or installed because it was value-engineered out during the design process.